vkarak/reframe/GOVERNANCE.md

 - Eirini Koutsaniti ([@ekouts](https://github.com/ekouts)), CSCS
 - Guilherme Peretti-Pezzi ([@gppezzi](https://github.com/gppezzi)), CSCS

-Members are added by a majority vote of the leadership team and removed by a 2/3 vote.
+Members are added by an absolute majority vote of the leadership team and removed by a 2/3 absolute majority.
+The member to be removed is notified about the reasons and given the opportunity to respond.

 A "majority" means more than half of the current leadership team members, regardless of how many participate in the vote.
 A 2/3 vote is calculated the same way — two thirds of the current team, not just those who vote.